mrjones2014/BlazorCMS/README.md

 services.AddSingleton<IMapper>(mapper);
 ```

-Now that `AutoMapper` is set up, we can use it in the controllers we'll add under `Server/Controllers`:
+Now that `AutoMapper` is set up, we can use it in the controllers we'll build.
+We'll need a controller for each of our entities.
+Add your controllers in the `Server` project, under the `Controllers` directory.

 `BaseController.cs`
 ```c#